CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2025-January/content/data-analysis-in-R.md

 ## Introduction

-This session provides a primer on using R and R Studio for data-based research.
+This section provides a primer on using R and R Studio for data-based research.
+The first session from 10-12 teaches fundamental skills all R programmers should know: functions, variables, installing packages, loading data, vectors, dataframes, wrangling, and visualization.
+It assumes the participant has never coded before.
+The second session from 1-2 covers modeling and statistics, assuming the content studied in the morning: t-tests, linear models, ANOVA, and mixed effects.
+The session covers programming skills and some statistics concepts as well.
+The third session covers fundamental skills in text mining: wordclouds, tm, and stringr.

 ## Preliminaries